worktheclock/replit.github.io/repls/packages.md

   src="https://replit.github.io/media/misc/libraries_hover.png"
   style="height: 24px; vertical-align:text-bottom; width: 21px; margin: 0 3px; display: inline-block;"
 />
 icon on the sidebar in the workspace.
 Simply search for the package you want, and select it to install the package or to view its documentation.
-Clicking on the Add Package icon will put it in a dependencies file (such as `requirements.txt` or `package.json`).
+Clicking on the Add Package icon will put it in a spec file and a lock file.
 If no such file exists, it will be created for you.

-Python packages are searched through [PyPI](https://pypi.org/), the Python Package Index.
-JavaScript packages are searched through [npm](https://www.npmjs.com/), Node Package Manager.
 Unless otherwise specified, the repl will always attempt to install the latest version of each package.

-Once installed, packages will not need to be re-installed for the user's session (the session ends when the user leaves the page).
-If the page is refreshed, the packages will be installed again on the first run.

 ## Direct Imports

-You can also directly import a package without a dependencies file by requiring it:
+The easiest way to add a package is through directly importing it.
+This can be done by just importing it.

 Python: